run3134/system-design-101/README.md

 A forward proxy is commonly used for:

 1. Protecting clients
-2. Circumventing browsing restrictions
+2. Blocking access to certain content
-3. Blocking access to certain content
+3. Circumventing browsing restrictions, b/c some proxy has block the access to certani content, so choose different proxy could circumvent

 A reverse proxy is a server that accepts a request from the client, forwards the request to web servers, and returns the results to the client as if the proxy server had processed the request.